Joanna Benecke

 After achieving a BA in English at St Catharine's College, Cambridge, Benecke continued to work as an actress, appearing in Joe Swanberg’s 2008 short film, Swedish Blueballs.

 She received an MA in creative writing from Royal Holloway, University of London, in 2012.
 In 2015 Benecke was an Outfest Screenwriting Fellow, and in 2016 she was a semi-finalist in the academy's Nicholl Fellowships in Screenwriting with her screenplay Be Normal.

 Work

-Jacquotte Delahaye's story is the lead subject of Back from The Dead Red, an small independently produced animated film written by Joanna Benecke.
+Jacquotte Delahaye's story is the lead subject of Back from The Dead Red, a small independently produced animated film written by Joanna Benecke.